I offer both short-term and long-term counselling, on a 1:1 basis, to people over the age of 18.

-Each session lasts for 50 minutes and I charge £50 per session.
-I offer a sliding scale to make counselling more accessible for people on a low income or in receipt of benefits.
+Each session lasts for 50 minutes and I charge £60 per session.
+I offer a sliding scale, starting at £45, to make counselling more accessible for people on a low income or in receipt of benefits.
 Please speak to me about availability if this applies to you.

 I believe it is really important that you find a therapist who is right for you.
 I offer a free 15-minute phone call to help us establish whether we are a good fit.
-There is no pressure to commit, you don't have to make a decision on the day.
+There is no pressure to commit and you don't have to make a decision on the day.

 Here are a number of ways in which we can work together: